Routing with ExpressRoute for Office 365

 There's a 1:1 mapping between an ExpressRoute circuit and a customer s-key.

-Each circuit can support 2 independent peering relationships (Azure Private peering, and Microsoft peering); Office 365 requires Microsoft peering.
+Each circuit can support two independent peering relationships (Azure Private peering, and Microsoft peering); Office 365 requires Microsoft peering.

 Each circuit has a fixed bandwidth that is shared across all peering relationships.